pnp/PnP-PowerShell/Documentation/GetPnPHomePage.md

 # Get-PnPHomePage

 ## SYNOPSIS
-Returns the URL to the home page
+Return the homepage

 ## SYNTAX

 ```powershell
 Get-PnPHomePage [-Web <WebPipeBind>]
 ```

+## DESCRIPTION
+Returns the URL to the page set as home page

 ## EXAMPLES